-AUTO SERVICES (Auto 1) Course: 702

-Course.
-102

-Credit: .5

-Grade: 10, 11, 12

-Prerequisite: None

-Fee: \$20.00

-This course is designed for the student that plans to own or drive an automobile.
+AUTO SERVI Course: Credit: Grade: Prerequisite: Fee: CES (Auto 1) 702 .5 10, 11, 12 None \$20.00 This course is designed for the student that plans to own or drive an automobile.
 Introducing the many systems associated with vehicle and vehicle maintenance will be the focus of the course.
 Students will complete coursework and hand-on lab activities related to automotive maintenance.
 Auto students will need a vehicle to work on at least one day per week.
 The students will also have to pay for their own maintenance/repair parts.
 Safety glasses or goggles are required to be worn at all times during lab.
 Student should have a valid driver's license and proof of vehicle insurance.

-AUTOMOTIVE SYSTEMS

-AND REPAIR (Auto 2)

-Course: 704

-Credit: .5

-Grade: 11, 12

-Prerequisite: C or better

-in Auto

-Services

-Fee: \$25.00

-This course will provide students with an in-depth understanding of brakes, steering, and suspension systems along with associated repairs.
+AUTOMOTIV AND REPAIR Course: Credit: Grade: Prerequisite: Fee: This course will provide students with an in-depth understanding of brakes, steering, suspension, and basic engine systems along with associated repairs.
 The student will complete lab and classroom activities related to a variety of automotive areas.
 This course will also start introducing electrical and multimeters.
 Auto students will need a vehicle to work on at least one day per week.
 The students will also have to pay for their own maintenance/repair parts.
 Students must have a valid driver's license and provide proof of vehicle insurance.
 Safety glasses or goggles are required to be worn at all times during lab.

-AUTOMOTIVE DIAGNOSTICS

-(Auto 3)

-Course: 705

-Credit: .5

-Grade: 11, 12

-Prerequisite: C or better

-- in Auto Systems

-and Repair or

-teacher approval

-Fee: \$25.00

-This lab based course is devoted to those students interested in a career in the automotive industry or those who want to expand their knowledge and skills in this highly technical field.
+AUTOMOTIV (Auto 3) Course: Credit: Grade: Prerequisite: Fee: E DIAGNOSTICS 705 .5 11, 12 C or better in Auto Systems and Repair or teacher approval \$25.00 This lab based course is devoted to those students interested in a career in the automotive industry or those who want to expand their knowledge and skills in this highly technical field.
 The student will complete coursework and hands-on lab activities to broaden their knowledge of the different automotive systems through diagnostic practices.
 Auto students will need a vehicle to work on at least one day per week.
 The students will also have to pay for their own maintenance/repair parts.
 Students must have a valid driver's license and provide proof of vehicle insurance.
-Suggested helpful courses include General & Advanced Electricity, Welding I and Manufacturing.

 Safety glasses or goggles are required to be worn at all times during lab.

-(Auto 4) Course: Credit: Grade: AUTOMOTIVE 706 .5 11, 12 This lab focused course is devoted to those students interested in a career in the automotive industry or those who want to expand their knowledge and skills in this highly technical field.
+ADVANCED A (Auto 4) Course: Credit: Grade: Prerequisite: Fee: UTOMOTIVE 706 .5 11, 12 C or better in Automotive Diagnostics or teacher approval \$30.00 This lab focused course is devoted to those students interested in a career in the automotive industry or those who want to expand their knowledge and skills in this highly technical field.
 The student will complete lab and classroom activities related to automotive systems.
 Auto students will need a vehicle to work on at least one day per week.
 The students will also have to pay for their own maintenance/ repair parts.
-Prerequisite: Fee: C or better in Automotive Diagnostics or teacher approval \$30.00 Students must have a valid driver's license and proof of vehicle insurance.
-Suggested helpful courses include General Electricity, Welding I and Manufacturing.
+Students must have a valid driver's license and proof of vehicle insurance.
 Safety glasses or goggles are required to be worn at all times during lab.